EspeoBlockchain/gardener-server/docs/getting-started.rst

 ---------------------------

 Before we will get information from external sources to our blockchain, we have to run it first.
-First of all, copy server variables from template:
+First of all, copy server variables from template in `gardener-server` directory:
 ::

   make copy-env